 University-wide Advisory Committees

 Section 1.
 University-wide committees may be established as the Provost or other appropriate person deems necessary upon consultation with the Executive Committee.
-A University-wide committee is a committee which affects more than one faculty or school or significantly affects the Universitys ’resource allocation or education mission.
-Purposes and charges for such University-wide committees shall be determined by the Provost or other appropriate person upon consultation with the Executive Committee.
+A university-wide committee is a committee which affects more than one faculty or school or significantly affects the university’s resource allocation or educational mission.
+Purposes and charges for such university-wide committees shall be determined by the Provost or other appropriate person upon consultation with the Executive Committee.

 Section 2.
-On the advice of the Executive Committee, the Assembly shall recommend to the appropriate appointing authority, in a timely manner, the individuals who represent the faculty on search committees for University-wide administrative positions including President, Provost, Vice-Presidents, and Dean of University Libraries, and on all university-wide standing and ad hoc committees other than long-range planning and long-range advisory committees.
+On the advice of the Executive Committee, the Assembly shall recommend to the appropriate appointing authority, in a timely manner, the individuals who represent the faculty on search committees for university-wide administrative positions including President, Provost, Vice Presidents, and Dean of University Libraries, and on all university-wide standing and ad-hoc committees other than long-range planning and long-range advisory committees.
 Terms of office shall be recommended by the Assembly.
-Except as specified in Article VII, section 3 of these Bylaws, each constituency has the right of representation on every university-wide committee.
-Each constituency may recommend faculty, administrators, or professional staff to represent it on University-wide committees if appropriate.
+Except as specified in VII.3, each constituency has the right of representation on every university-wide committee.
+Care should be taken to ensure representation of NTE faculty and A&S faculty from graduate programs.
+Each constituency may recommend faculty, administrators, or professional staff to represent it on university-wide committees if appropriate.

 Section 3.
-Long-range planning or long-range advisory committees of the university shall include the President, Vice-President and most recent past President of the Assembly.
+Long-range planning or long-range advisory committees of the university shall include the President, Vice President, and most recent past President of the Assembly.
 On the advice of the Executive Committee, other faculty members of any such committees shall be approved by the Assembly.
-(See Article IV, Section 4 of these Bylaws.)

 ARTICLE VIII